+The fare bands fixed by the MoCA with effect from May 25, 2020 have been discontinued with effect from August 31, 2022.
+To ensure a curb on excessive fares, the MoCA fixed a fare band with effect from May 25, 2020.
 The restrictions on fares, which were earlier valid till August 24, 2020, were extended till November 24, 2020 and further to February 24, 2021.
 However, on February 12, 2021, the MoCA allowed an increase of 10%-30% on the fare bands.
 While a 10% increase was allowed on the shortest route, the longer routes were allowed an increase of 30%.
 These restrictions were extended till May 31, 2021.
 Furthermore, on May 28, 2021, the MoCA allowed an increase of 13-15% on the lower air-fare band, with effect from June 01, 2021, while keeping the upper limits unchanged.
 The band was further increased by 10-13% on both the minimum and the maximum limits, with effect from August 12, 2021 on a 30-day rolling basis.
 This increase thus allowed the airlines to recoup a part of the increased ATF prices, thereby cushioning some of the airlines' losses.
 Further, effective September 18, 2021, the MoCA relaxed the fare band rules, wherein the fare restrictions in each of the bands are applicable only up to the next 15 days on a rolling basis, down from 30 days earlier.
-As per the recent announcement on August 10, 2022, the MoCA has indicated removal of these fare bands with effect from August 31, 2022.
+The MoCA has removed these fare bands with effect from August 31, 2022.
 In ICRA's view, the removal of fare restrictions is a positive move by the regulator towards market-driven pricing, as applicable during pre-Covid times, wherein the fares were determined by the actual supply-demand dynamics.
-However, there is uncertainty with respect to the movement in fares after August 31, 2022.
-While the restrictions on fares will be lifted, there are factors supporting both sides of the fare movement.
-The ongoing headwinds owing to higher ATF prices and INR depreciation (which adversely impacts lease rentals, maintenance cost and other overheads) will result in an increase in air fares; however, it will be limited by intense competition and endeavour of airlines to maintain and/or expand their market shares was ~25%, compared to the same period during pre-Covid.
+However, there is uncertainty with respect to the movement in fares.
+There are factors supporting both sides of the fare movement.
+The ongoing headwinds owing to higher ATF prices and INR depreciation (which adversely impacts lease rentals, maintenance cost and other overheads) will result in an increase in air fares; however, it will be limited by intense competition and endeavour of airlines to maintain and/or expand their market shares.
+With the resumption of scheduled international operations since March 27, 2022, international passenger traffic for Indian carriers is on a growth trajectory, and surged to ~26.1 lakh in August 2022, which also notably surpassed the international passenger traffic of ~19.8 lakh witnessed in August 2019.
+For April-August 2022, the growth in international passenger traffic for Indian carriers was ~20%, compared to the same period during pre-Covid.
 Overall, the impact of the pandemic lasted longer on international travel than on domestic travel.

-With the resumption of scheduled international operations since March 27, 2022, international passenger traffic for Indian carriers is on a growth trajectory, and surged to ~22.8 lakh in July 2022, which also notably surpassed the international passenger traffic of ~18.3 lakh witnessed in July 2019.
-For April-July 2022, the growth in international passenger traffic for Indian carriers